 If you ask a few Ohioans to point you toward a good slab of public deer hunting land, few spots will come up in your conversations as often as the Woodbury Wildlife Area.
-Located in Coshocton County, about an hour-and-a-half drive northeast of Columbus, the Woodbury Wildlife Area covers some 20,000 acres and is overflowing with trophy bucks.
+Located in Coshocton County, about an hour-and-a-half drive northeast of Columbus, the Woodbury Wildlife Area covers some 20,000 acres and is practically overflowing with trophy bucks.

 Woodbury and Coshocton are popular spots for hunters and other nature enthusiasts, so you may have to take the less traveled paths to find the prime deer areas.
 Still, Woodbury is a beautiful piece of Ohio public land, and the adventure is worth it.

 If the wide-open expanses of Woodbury sound appealing, but the crowds turn you off, then the Dillon Wildlife Area is a similar whitetail deer hunting area that you might be interested in.
+It's located in Nashport, just a half-hour jog from Woodbury, so you can quickly try both out on the same trip.

-The deer in this area are under moderate pressure from hunters.
-Considering Ohio's hunting reputation, public lands like Dillon and Woodbury are in high demand for destination hunters--but it's not too tricky to find less-traveled spots and the deer herds that take refuge there.
-The Dillon Wildlife Area is located in Nashport, just a half-hour jog from Woodbury, so you can quickly try both out on the same trip.
+Considering Ohio's hunting reputation, public lands like Dillon and Woodbury are in high demand for destination hunters—but it's not too tricky to find less-traveled spots and the deer herds that take refuge there.
+Still, the deer in this area are under moderate pressure from hunters, so a little patience and exploration will serve you well.

 The hunting pressure on this 12,000-acre piece of land is slightly lower than the Woodbury or Dillon areas, partially because you need a permit to hunt here.
-Don't be scared away by that statement, though: permits are free and can be picked up at local bait shops or secured online.
+Don't be scared away by that statement, though: Permits are free and can be picked up at local bait shops or secured online.

-Eagle Creek Wildlife Area
+5. Eagle Creek Wildlife Area, Brown County

 READ MORE: The Best Time of the Day to Hunt Deer

 Enjoy the outdoors?